fanpu/website/_posts/2023-06-02-score-based-diffusion-models.markdown

 This process thus has bounded variance since $$\beta_i$$ is bounded.

 # Experiments
-We conduct the following preliminary series of experiments, based on released work by \cite{generative-modeling-by-estimating-gradients}.
+We conduct the following preliminary series of experiments, based on released work by [(Song & Ermon, 2019)](https://arxiv.org/abs/1907.05600).

 ## Investigating the manifold hypothesis